MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/TCS-Transactions.md

 ## Mandatory fields for TCS calculation on General Journal, Sales Journal, Cash Receipt Journal, Sales Invoice, Sales Order, Sales Return Order, Sales Credit Memo.

-- Create General Journal/Sales Journal/Cash Receipt Journal/Bank Receipt Journal
+- Create General Journal, Sales Journal, Cash Receipt Journal or Bank Receipt Journal

 1. Choose the ![img](image/search.jpg)icon, enter **General Journal**, **Sales Journal**, **Cash Receipt Voucher** or **Bank Receipt Voucher**, and then choose the related link.
 2. Select **Customer** in Account Type and select relevant customer code in Account No. field.
 3. Select **G/L Account** or **Bank Account** in Bal.
 Account Type and select relevant expense account in Bal.
 Account.
 No. filed.
 4. Select relevant **TCS Nature of Collection** in journal line. **Location Code** and **T.C.A.N No.** fields should not be blank.

-- Create Sales Invoice/Sales Order
+- Create Sales Invoice or Sales Order

 1. Choose the ![img](image/search.jpg)icon, enter **Sales Invoice**, **Sales Order**, **Sales Return Order** or **Sales Credit Memo**, and then choose the related link.
 2. Select **Customer**, **Location Code** on **Sales Order**, **Sales Invoice**, **Sales Return Order** or **Sales Credit Memo** header.
 3. Select **G/L Account** or **Item Code** on **Sales Order**, **Sales Invoice**, **Sales Return Order** or **Sales Credit Memo** line.
 4. **TCS Nature of Collection**, **Location Code** and **T.C.A.N No.** fields should not be blank.

-### TCS to be calculated on Customer Invoice (through General Journal/Sales Journal/Sales Invoice/Sales Order)
+### TCS to be calculated on Customer Invoice (through General Journal, Sales Journal, Sales Invoice or Sales Order)

 - For example, invoice has been issued to customer for INR 10,000 on which 1% TCS is applicable for Nature of Collection 'Scrap'.